-Likewise, {\em propositional proof complexity} is an area of study that has seen a rapid development over the last two decades, which plays as important a role in the theory of feasible proofs as the role played by the complexity of Boolean circuits in the theory of efficient computations; see e.g., the celebrated work \cite{Raz15} by Razborov.
-In most cases, according to \cite{Raz15}, the basic question of propositional proof complexity can be reduced to that given a mathematical statement encoded as a propositional tautology $\psi$ and a class of admissible mathematical proofs formalized as a propositional proof system $P$, what is the minimal possible complexity of a $P$-proof of $\psi$?
+{\em Propositional proof complexity} has developed rapidly over the last two decades.
+As Razborov observed \cite{Raz15}, it plays a role in the theory of feasible proofs analogous to the role that Boolean circuits plays in the theory of efficient computations.
+In most cases, the central question of propositional proof complexity can be stated as follows: given a mathematical statement encoded as a propositional tautology $\psi$ and a class of admissible mathematical proofs formalized as a propositional proof system $P$, what is the minimal possible complexity of a $P$-proof of $\psi$ (see e.g., \cite{Raz15})?
 In other words, propositional proof complexity aims to understand and analyze the computational resources required to prove propositional tautologies, in the same way that circuit complexity studies the resources required to compute Boolean functions.
-In light of the point of view given in \cite{Raz15}, the task of proving lower bounds for strong proof systems like Frege or Extended Frege modulo any hardness assumption in the purely computational world may be almost as interesting; see e.g., \cite{Raz15}.
-It is worth noting that it has been observed by Razborov \cite{Raz15} that $\mathcal{NP}\ne{\rm co}\mathcal{NP}$ implies lower bounds for any propositional proof system.
-In addition, see e.g., \cite{Raz03} for interesting directions in propositional proof complexity.
+From the perspective presented in \cite{Raz15}, proving lower bounds for strong proof systems such as Frege or Extended Frege --- modulo any hardness assumption from the purely computational world --- may be almost as interesting; see e.g., \cite{Raz15}.
+It is also worth noting that Razborov \cite{Raz15} observed that $\mathcal{NP}\ne{\rm co}\mathcal{NP}$ implies lower bounds for any propositional proof system.
+In addition, see, e.g., \cite{Raz03} for further interesting directions in propositional proof complexity.

-Historically, systematic study of proof complexity began with the seminal work of Cook and Reckhow \cite{CR79}, who provided the basic definition of a propositional proof system from the perspective of computational complexity.
-In particular, as pointed out by the authors of \cite{FSTW21}, the work \cite{CR79} relates the goal of propositional proof complexity to fundamental hardness questions in computational complexity such as the $\mathcal{NP}$ versus ${\rm co}\mathcal{NP}$ problem: establishing super-polynomial lower bounds for every propositional proof system would separate $\mathcal{NP}$ from ${\rm co}\mathcal{NP}$.
+Systematic study of proof complexity began with the seminal work of Cook and Reckhow \cite{CR79}, who provided the basic definition of a propositional proof system from a computational complexity perspective.
+As pointed out by \cite{FSTW21}, their work \cite{CR79} connects the goal of propositional proof complexity to fundamental hardness questions in computational complexity such as the $\mathcal{NP}$ versus ${\rm co}\mathcal{NP}$ problem: establishing super-polynomial lower bounds for every propositional proof system would separate $\mathcal{NP}$ from ${\rm co}\mathcal{NP}$.